As most of you know by now, at FP Complete we’ve just launched

 I just want to close with a summarized view of what our upcoming

 product (the FP Haskell Center) will be providing to users.

 - IDE: fully loaded with the tools you need

-- Libraries: no need to configure or build, just start coding
+- Libraries: no need to configure or build, just start

 - Tutorials tie in for easy learning on the job